Fascism: World War II (1939–1945)

-During World War II, the Axis Powers in Europe led by Nazi Germany participated in the extermination of millions of Poles, Jews, Gypsies and others in the genocide known as the Holocaust.
+The invasion of Poland by Germany was deemed unacceptable by Britain, France and their allies, leading to their mutual declaration of war against Germany and the start of World War II.
+In 1940, Mussolini led Italy into World War II on the side of the Axis.
+During World War II, the Axis Powers in Europe led by Nazi Germany participated in the extermination of millions of Poles, Jews, Roma, Sinti and others in the genocide known as the Holocaust.

-After 1942, Axis forces began to falter.
 In 1943, after Italy faced multiple military failures, the complete reliance and subordination of Italy to Germany, the Allied invasion of Italy and the corresponding international humiliation, Mussolini was removed as head of government and arrested on the order of King Victor Emmanuel III, who proceeded to dismantle the Fascist state and declared Italy's switching of allegiance to the Allied side.
 Mussolini was rescued from arrest by German forces and led the German client state, the Italian Social Republic from 1943 to 1945.
 Nazi Germany faced multiple losses and steady Soviet and Western Allied offensives from 1943 to 1945.

 On 28 April 1945, Mussolini was captured and executed by Italian communist partisans.
 On 30 April 1945, Hitler committed suicide.
 Shortly afterwards, Germany surrendered and the Nazi regime was systematically dismantled by the occupying Allied powers.
 An International Military Tribunal was subsequently convened in Nuremberg.
 Beginning in November 1945 and lasting through 1949, numerous Nazi political, military and economic leaders were tried and convicted of war crimes, with many of the worst offenders being sentenced to death and executed.